Veteran hedge fund manager and ARK invest founder Cathie Wood is calling out the US Federal Reserve in a new open letter.

 Wood also argues inventory accumulation appears to be “overwhelming” manufacturers and retailers.

 “In the face of single-digit sales growth, inventories at Walmart and Target increased 25.5% and 36.1%, respectively, during the most recent quarter.
 Nike’s recent quarterly results suggest that the inventory imbalances have worsened.
 Despite sales growth of only 3.6%, Nike’s inventories increased 44.2% globally.
-In North America and on ships in transit, its inventories increased 64.8% and 85.0%, respectively!”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+In North America and on ships in transit, its inventories increased 64.8% and 85.0%, respectively!”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action